bshirani/gocryptotrader/backtester/data/kline/README.md

 # GoCryptoTrader Backtester: Kline package

-This kline package is part of the GoCryptoTrader codebase.

 ## Kline package overview

 When loading data for the kline, it can come from two sources: candles or trades.
 In the config they are represented as `common.CandleStr` or `common.TradeStr` respectively.